What You Need to Know About Physician Mortgage Loans

 There are many lenders that offer doctor mortgage loans.
 Here are a few possible options to consider:

 - KeyBank: KeyBank offers physician loans to medical doctors, dentists, and veterinarians.
-Qualifying medical professionals can borrow up to $1.5 million and up to 100 percent of the value of the home with no down payment required.
+Qualifying medical professionals can borrow up to $1.5 million with no down payment required.
 Interest rates for KeyBank’s physician mortgage loans are either fixed or variable, and borrowers are not required to pay private mortgage insurance, even with a $0 down payment.
 Loans are available for owner-occupied properties, including single family homes, condos, and planned unit developments.

 - BBVA Compass: Medical residents and practicing physicians may be eligible for BBVA Compass Professional Mortgage Loans.
 Eligible doctors can borrow up to $1.75 million and can purchase a first home with no down payment by borrowing 100 percent of the home’s value.
 No private mortgage insurance is required.
 BBVA will exclude deferred student loans when determining if you can qualify for the loan in most circumstances, which makes loan approval much easier.

 - Citizens One Doctor Loan Program: Medical doctors, doctors of osteopathic medicine, doctors of dental surgery, and doctors of dental medicine are all eligible for the Doctor Loan Program from Citizens One.
-You can borrow up to $850,000 with no down payment required.
 Private mortgage insurance is generally not required even when no down payment is made, and student loan debt that is deferred can be excluded when determining eligibility.

 - Fifth Third Bank: Established doctors can finance up to $750,000 with no down payment or can borrow as much as $1.5 million with a low down payment.
 Eligible borrowers can choose a fixed rate loan or adjustable rate loan.
 Private mortgage insurance is not required.
 Residents, fellows, and new physicians are also eligible to borrow, but their loans are capped at $1 million if they have a small down payment.